 The burger without bun isn’t so rich in carbs, but if you really want to cut down more, get rid of the onions and tomatoes.

-Grilled Turkey Burger
+Grilled Turkey Burger (No Bun):

 Whether you are doing Keto or just trying to eat healthy, this grilled turkey burger ticks pretty much both the checklists!